-Background and Intent: Fifty percent FTE is defined as two-and-a-half days per week.
+Background and Intent: One hundred percent FTE is defined as five days per week.

 The requirement does not address the source of funding required to provide the specified salary support.

 Each program requires a lead administrative person, frequently referred to as a program coordinator, administrator, or as titled by the institution.
 This person will frequently manage the day-to-day operations of the program and serve as an important liaison with learners, faculty and other staff members, and the ACGME.
 Individuals serving in this role are recognized as program coordinators by the ACGME.